shakna-israel/multilua/README.md

 The documentation is currently under significant development and _incredibly incomplete_.

-However, you can find a rendered form at `book.txt`.
+You can find a rendered form at `book.txt`.

 You can also generate pdf, epub, and html forms using [`bookwriter`](https://git.sr.ht/~shakna/bookwriter).